stefanpejcic/dev.openpanel.com/docs/services.md

 ## Docker

-Docker is used to isolate user accounts and provide them a VPS-like experience.
+[Docker](https://www.docker.com/) is used to isolate user accounts and provide them a VPS-like experience.

+During OpenPanel installation process, defualt storage driver for Docker is changed from *overlay2* to *devicemapper*.

+Configuration file `/etc/docker/daemon.json` is not modified on update.

 ## MySQL